 the job order is substandard in comparison with previous job orders for similar jobs in WorkInTexas.com; and

-there is a limited chance of the opening being filled
+there is a limited chance of the opening being filled.

-Refers the job order to the appropriate supervisor/manager to ensure that uniform decisions are made
+Refers the job order to the appropriate ES Supervisory staff to ensure uniform decisions are made.

 C-408: Labor Disputes

 During a labor dispute, such as a strike or employee lockout, no job order will be accepted, and no job referral will be made directly or indirectly to fill a job opening that is at issue in the labor dispute.
-Each Board must designate a local workforce/unemployment insurance (WF/UI) coordinator to be responsible for communicating with the state WF/UI coordinator when Workforce Solutions Office staff becomes aware of a labor dispute.
+ES Supervisory staff must designate a local workforce/unemployment insurance (WF/UI) coordinator to be responsible for communicating with the state WF/UI coordinator when ES Merit staff becomes aware of a labor dispute.

-To notify DOL, and to prevent any job referrals on job orders impacted by a labor dispute, Boards must ensure that local WF/UI coordinators follow the steps below when a labor dispute affects a job order:
+To notify DOL, and to prevent any job referrals on job orders impacted by a labor dispute, ES Supervisory staff must ensure that local WF/UI coordinators follow the steps below when a labor dispute affects a job order:

-Verify the existence of the labor dispute, when Board or Workforce Solutions Office staff become aware of a labor dispute that involves a work stoppage.
+Verify the existence of the labor dispute, when ES Supervisory staff or ES Merit staff becomes aware of a labor dispute that involves a work stoppage.

 Place any current job orders for the affected vacancies in “hold” status.